1986 World Series: Awards and statistical summary

 The World Series MVP was awarded to Ray Knight, who led the Mets' regulars with nine hits and a .393 average in the series.
 He also recorded five runs batted in, second to Gary Carter's nine.

 Marty Barrett, in a losing effort, recorded 13 hits — tying the single World Series record — and a .433 average.
 Dave Henderson recorded ten hits and a .400 average, while Jim Rice and Wade Boggs each had nine hits.

 Despite the struggles both pitchers faced in Game 7, both Bruce Hurst and Ron Darling were the best starting pitchers on their respective staffs during the World Series.
 Both finished with 2–0 records and sub-2.00 ERAs, with Darling's 1.35 ERA topping Hurst's 1.96 although Hurst issued fewer walks and struck out more batters.
+Hurst had been voted MVP prior to the Mets' Game 6 comeback, but that comeback, and the Mets' Game 7 victory, kept Bobby Richardson of the 1960 New York Yankees as the only World Series MVP from a losing team.

 The only other starter to win a decision was Bob Ojeda.
 Steve Crawford won Game 2 for the Red Sox while Rick Aguilera and Roger McDowell won Games 6 and 7 for the Mets.
 In fact, the record for the starting pitchers for both teams outside of Darling and Hurst was 1–4, with two of those losses recorded by Mets ace Dwight Gooden.
 His counterpart on the Red Sox, eventual Cy Young Award winner Roger Clemens, did not record a decision in either of his starts.